TheMarex/ba-thesis/text/7_results.md

 However the foot remains in full ground contact and friction forces are applied accurately.
 Thus dynamically stable walking is realized for both unstabilized and stabilized walking.
 See figure \ref{img:contact_forces} for the contact forces that are applied to each foot while walking.
-The forces oscillate quite a bit due to simulation error.
+The forces oscillate due to simulation error.
 However the mean values meet the expectations of the gravity force vector.

 \begin{figure*}[hbt]